Illinois Apprentice vs Youth Hunting License Explained

 Beginners can learn essential field skills while building confidence through hands-on experience that minimizes the risks associated with novice hunters.
 Partnering with experienced hunters also ensures that ethical traditions and best practices are passed on to future generations.

-Can You Hunt a Buck with an Apprentice License Illinois Offers?
+Can You Hunt a Buck with the Apprentice License Illinois Offers?

 Absolutely!
 You can hunt a buck with an Apprentice License in Illinois.
 In fact, you can hunt any whitetail deer that is in season and that falls within the state's current hunting regulations.